chianjin/PDFeXpress/README.md

 ## Running Method

+**Important Note for Windows Users:** When installing this new version, please ensure you uninstall any previous versions first to avoid potential conflicts.

 There are two types of pre-compiled packages, installers and portable packages.
 [Download](https://github.com/chianjin/PDFeXpress/releases) and install or unzip it, run `PDFeXpress.exe`.

 You can also download from: [Quark Cloud Drive](https://pan.quark.cn/s/c50973b1f9c8?pwd=5RTu)